The Best Photography Tips for Bird-Watchers in 2022

 Some bird photographers will dispute using Auto ISO, but my goal is to get the sharpest shot possible, with as little noise as possible.
 I’d love to be able to set ISO to the minimum (ISO 100 on my camera), but that’s not realistic for darker lighting situations.
 Auto ISO will always choose the lowest usable setting; one option is to set a maximum ISO of about 800, though I’ve run into conditions where I lost shots because the shutter wouldn’t snap because the light was too low.

-WANEE asia
+WANEE Go-WILD

 Take Advantage of Exposure Compensation